Policy Gradient-Driven Noise Mask: Introduction

-Holmstrom et al. were among the pioneers in addressing this issue by using additive noise in back-propagation training, which can be seen as an early form of regularization to prevent overfitting \cite{holmstrom1992additive}.
+\textbf{Literature Review} Holmstrom et al. were among the pioneers in addressing this issue by using additive noise in back-propagation training, which can be seen as an early form of regularization to prevent overfitting \cite{holmstrom1992additive}.
 It is extended to the concept of the domain of speech recognition, demonstrating the effectiveness of noisy training for deep neural networks \cite{yin2015noisy}.

 Bishop provided a theoretical foundation for training with noise, showing that it is equivalent to Tikhonov regularization, which adds a penalty term to the loss function to control the complexity of the model \cite{bishop1995training}.
 This concept is explored image recognition with deep neural networks in the presence of noise, demonstrating that distortions can be both a challenge and an opportunity for model training \cite{koziarski2017image}.
+Enhancing the generalisation abilities of neural networks (NNs) through integrating noise such as MixUp or Dropout during training has emerged as a powerful and adaptable technique.
+Despite the proven efficacy of noise in NN training, there is no consensus regarding which noise sources, types and placements yield maximal benefits in generalisation and confidence calibration. \cite{ferianc2024navigating}

 It is proposed deep neural network architectures that are robust to adversarial examples, which are inputs crafted to deceive the model into making incorrect predictions \cite{gu2014towards}.
 This work is part of a broader effort to develop models that maintain high performance in the presence of input perturbations.